SumanIslam/SumanIslam/README.md

-## I'm a Front-end Web Developer, Passionate about coding.
+## I'm a Front-end Web Developer, Passionate About Coding.

 - 🔭 I’m currently working on **Javascript and React Projects**